 Rocketplace: A commission-free crypto trading platform that raised $9m in seed in August to build its software.

-Impossible Mining: A responsible seabed mining & refining technology for critical battery minerals, that mines without destroying habitats.
+Impossible Metals: A responsible seabed mining & refining technology for critical battery minerals, that mines without destroying habitats.
 They closed $10.1m in seed following their launch at Y Combinator this year, and have already signed $500M+ in Letters of Intent from battery manufacturers.

 Accredible: A digital credential platform that permits secure issuing, tracking and verification of certificates, for a fraction of the cost.
 Clients include MIT, Cambridge University, Google and Slack, and Accredible has raised $10.8m.